carlo/patreon-buttons/README.md

 Showcase your Patreon project with this simple, static button featuring its up-to-date monthly pledge amount.

-To get started, checkout http://ptrn.me!
+To get started, take a look at http://ptrn.me!